GDCTA is seeking new members for its Ambassador Program!

 Anyone wanting to join the Youth Committee, contact Joanne Morse.

 GDCTA Youth Committee Mission Statement

 The GDCTA Youth Committee is an assembly of youth dressage and eventing rider-members.
 It is a leadership opportunity regardless of one’s riding endeavors and accomplishments.
 The Committee’s goal is to grow and retain GDCTA’s junior member population by promoting benefits of belonging to a GMO through educational, clinic and awards programs.
 These programs include the Letterman Jacket Program and Dressage Seat Equitation Medal Finals.
 All programs promote sportsmanship and volunteerism.
-The committee will report to the GDCTA Board and will keep minutes.
-Committee will strive to be self-funded to achieve the goals mentioned above, through fundraisers and work projects.
+The Committee will report to the GDCTA Board and will keep minutes.
+The Committee will strive to be self-funded to achieve the goals mentioned above, through fundraisers and work projects.

 Youth Comittee Board

-Treasurer - Phoebe McNeely
+President: Phoebe McNeely

 Come Volunteer with Us!